 The Tooth Extraction Process in Dallas, TX

-On the day of your extraction, we’ll start by numbing the area around the tooth with a local anesthetic.
+- Numbing the Area: On the day of your extraction, we’ll start by numbing the area around the tooth with a local anesthetic.
 This ensures that you won’t feel any pain during the procedure.
 For patients who feel anxious, we can offer sedation options such as nitrous oxide (laughing gas) or oral sedation to help you relax.

+- Simple vs. Surgical Extraction: We’ll perform a simple extraction if the tooth is visible and easily accessible.
+This involves loosening the tooth using a tool called an elevator, and then gently pulling it out with forceps.
 If the tooth is impacted, broken, or not fully erupted, we may need to perform a surgical extraction.
 In this case, we will make a small incision in the gum to access the tooth and remove it.
 Sometimes, the tooth may need to be broken into smaller pieces to make the extraction easier.

 Healing After a Tooth Extraction